 13. John's Creek, Georgia

-John’s Creek is a suburb of Atlanta that is 30 miles northeast of the larger city.
+John's Creek is a suburb of Atlanta that is 30 miles northeast of the larger city of downtown Atlanta.
 The population is 82,200 residents.
 The schools are highly rated with graduation rates for high schoolers nearly at one hundred percent.
-The crime rate is low in John’s Creek, and they have a huge selection of shopping, entertainment, dining, and recreational options.
-Teh median home value is $333,300 because of the desirability of this suburb.
+The crime rate is low in John's Creek, and they have a huge selection of shopping, entertainment, dining, and recreational options.
+The median home value is $333,300 because of the desirability of this suburb.

 12. Druid Hills